dnachman/aws-bootcamp-cruddur-2023/journal/weekX.md

 It would be better to create an invalidation batch file with the exact files, but I am skipping that for now

 ### skipping setting up github actions

+## Bringing the app up from scratch

+Order to executeCFN :

+1. networking
+2. cluster
+3. database
+4. ALB
+5. service
+6. CICD

+bin/rds/update-sg (change env variable as needed) bin/db/schema-load bin/db/migrate

+Post confirmation lambda:
+Update the post confirmation lambda `CONNECTION_URL` environment variable.
+Move to the new VPC and public subnets.
+Create a new security group `CruddurLambdaSG` - no inbound rules needed Update RDS security group to allow inbound on `CruddurLambdaSG`

+Update Route53 with new ALB for api.cruddur...